Tiggerito/WebSiteAdvantage.KeePass.Firefox/README.md

 ## How do I use it?
 ### INSTALLATION
-1. Download the latest version from GitHub
+1. Download the latest version from the [Releases](https://github.com/Tiggerito/WebSiteAdvantage.KeePass.Firefox.Importer/tree/master/Releases/) folder.
-1. Un-zip and place the contained files and folders into the KeePass Program Folder e.g. at C:\Program Files (x86)\KeePass Password Safe 2 .
+1. Un-zip and place the contained files and folders into the KeePass Program Folder e.g. at C:\Program Files (x86)\KeePass Password Safe 2.
 #### XML Import plugin (for KeePass 1.x)
 If you're using KeePass 1.x then you will also need to install the [KeePass XML Import plugin](https://keepass.info/plugins.html#xmlimport).
 This is not needed for KeePass 2.x users: